oguimbal/jcool-docs/negociation/claims.md

 }])
 ```

-?> **Note 1:** This query is an example - you will probably want turn everyting into query arguments
+?> **Note 1:** This query is an example - you will probably want to turn everyting into query arguments

 ?> **Note 2:** The comment associated to each review is optional.
 You can also join documents as URLs, or as references (see [Upload documents](/general/documents.md) section)